Donald Trump has been indicted following an investigation into a hush money payment scheme. Here's what we know - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kara Scannell, John Miller, Jeremy Herb, Kristen Holmes, Tierney Sneed, Z. Byron Wolf, Holmes Lybrand, Hannah Rabinowitz, Lauren del Valle, Paula Reid and Alayna Treene contributed to this report.
+CNN’s Kara Scannell, John Miller, Jeremy Herb, Kristen Holmes, Tierney Sneed, Zachary Wolf, Holmes Lybrand, Hannah Rabinowitz, Lauren del Valle, Paula Reid and Alayna Treene contributed to this report.

-Note: This story has been updated with additional developments and information.